Alfresco/alfresco-content-app/docs/build.md

 npm start
 ```

-The application run at port 3000 by default, and should automatically open in the default browser once project compilation finishes.
+The application runs at port 3000 by default, and should automatically open in the default browser once project compilation finishes.

 ## Proxy settings

 The Content App provides a proxy configuration for local development server
-that allows you to address specific scenarios with CORS and native authentication dialogue.
+that allows you to address specific scenarios with CORS and native authentication dialog.

 You can find settings in the "proxy.conf.js" file in the project root directory.

 <p class="warning">
 The proxy settings get automatically applied every time you run the application with "npm start" script.
-You must restart the application every time you change the setting values.
+You must restart the application every time you change the settings values.
 </p>

 ## Running documentation locally